ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/coldplay-life-in-technicolor-book.markdown

   \ than ten people.
 One of these people was Debs Wild, a record company talent scout\
   \ who immediately knew she'd seen the future.
 To celebrate the band's twentieth\
   \ anniversary, Debs Wild - the discoverer of Coldplay - and Malcolm Croft look back\
-  \ on the band's phenomenal rise to glory.</p>\r\n<p>Life In Technicolor: A Celebration\
+  \ on the band's phenomenal rise to glory.</p>\n<p>Life In Technicolor: A Celebration\
   \ of Coldplay charts the band's extraordinary history from the very first rehearsal\
   \ right through to the conclusion of their record-breaking A Head Full of Dreams\
   \ Tour.
 With a unique insider's perspective and never-before-seen photos, this book\
-  \ will delight Coldplay's legions of fans across the globe.</p>"
+  \ will delight Coldplay's legions of fans across the globe.</p>\n"
 entry-title: "Win Life in Technicolor: A Celebration of Coldplay book!"
-entry-content: "Enter the draw to win Life in Technicolor: A Celebration of Coldplay\
+entry-content: "<p>Enter the draw to win Life in Technicolor: A Celebration of Coldplay\
-  \ book by completing the form below before 23:59 on 15th March 2019."
+  \ book by completing the form below before 23:59 on 15th March 2019.</p>\n"
 has-winner: false
 prize-description: "Life in Technicolor: A Celebration of Coldplay book."
 special-conditions: "Multiple entries are allowed up to one every day\r\nThis competition\